J3DI-Squadron/elite-documentation/quick-references/misc/thar-god-cultists.md

 For the full story, you can find the recent news regarding the cult and their general disappearance aboard the Dedicant in GalNet News (in-game) in the form of audio logs.
 As for the audio logs, they seem to hint at what may have happened, though in an extremely vague manner.

+---

+## The Real Question:
-### But is it worth the time?
+### Is it worth the time?

-For you?
+For most people?
 Probably not.

 For me, considering I only found these settlements in an effort to farm resources, it was a huge waste of my time.
 I'm only documenting this because online resources are either lacking, or missing entirely.